-In order to evaluate a manufacturer for compliance, the CAFE modeling system reads in and stores various engineering characteristics and technology information attributable to each vehicle, engine, and transmission produced by that manufacturer.
+To evaluate a manufacturer's progress towards compliance, the CAFE modeling system reads in and stores various engineering characteristics and technology information attributable to each vehicle, engine, and transmission produced by that manufacturer.
 This information provides the model with an overall view of the initial state of a manufacturer's fleet.
-The data that makes up this initial fleet is referred to as the "market data" or the "market forecast," and is entered into the modeling system as a user provided input file.1
+The data that makes up this initial or "baseline" fleet is referred to as "market data" or "market forecast," and is entered into the modeling system as a user provided input file.1

-Along with the engineering characteristics and technology information, the market data input also defines various classifications the model needs to use in order to properly "bin" vehicles for compliance simulation and effects calculations.
-The vehicle classifications, discussed further below, are assigned by the user and are then used by the modeling system when, e.g., determining whether to apply a passenger car or light truck functional standard to a vehicle.
+Along with the engineering characteristics and technology information, the initial fleet includes various classifications (discussed further below) that the modeling system uses in order to properly "bin" vehicles for compliance simulation and effects calculations.
+For example, a vehicle's regulatory class assignment allows the CAFE Model to determine whether to apply a passenger car or light truck functional standard to that vehicle.

-Since compliance modeling within the system relies heavily on the initial fleet defined by the user, and all other results flow from compliance modeling, the initial fleet may be properly considered the foundation of any modeling exercise.
-The following section provides a general overview of the initial state of the fleet, highlighting some of the most significant inputs, while Section A.1 of Appendix A describe the suitable structure and content the user should use when setting up a market data input file for CAFE Model analysis.
+Since compliance modeling within the system heavily relies on the initial fleet, which is defined by the user, and all other results flow from compliance modeling, the initial fleet may be properly considered the foundation of any modeling exercise.
+The following section provides a general overview of the initial state of the fleet, highlighting some of the most significant inputs, while Section A.1 of Appendix A describes the suitable structure and content the user should use when developing a market data input file for CAFE Model analysis.